 Local and International Network of Collaborators

 We collaborate with many basic-science laboratories locally and internationally to advance our understanding of how lung diseases develop with the hope of developing new treatments for disease.
-Current collaborations include the use of nanoparticles for gene-therapy for lung injury, microbiome research in patients with chronic lung injury and applying bio-informatics for lung research.
+Current collaborations include the use of nanoparticles for gene-therapy for lung injury, microbiome research in patients with chronic lung injury, applied bio-informatics for lung research, and analysis of systemic sclerosis patient cohorts.

 Current and Past Funding